-In each period and place that I engage in the study of democratic struggle, and praxis, I am essentially focused on the colloquy of deliberative democracy including the moral imagination of an informed citizenry, related educational institutions and individual and group experimentation in institution building.
+In each period and place that Slifko engages in the study of democratic struggle, and praxis, he is essentially focused on the colloquy of deliberative democracy including the moral imagination of an informed citizenry, related educational institutions, and individual and group experimentation in institution building.
 For example, in the period of the American War of Independence the moral ideal of an “informed citizenry”, and not rhetoric alone, was deemed essential in the midst of war and in the building of the young republic and efforts at democracy after the chaos of the war.
 At the exact same time egalitarian opportunities in education and institutional and personal experimentation were considered essential in the fledgling republic.
 This was a rich cultural inheritance of the American War of Independence.
 There were ideal efforts held together in moral imagination and colloquy but also retrenchments.
 There may be lessons here.

 “How can all of us best help in an often ambiguous, tough and unjust world?
 And how do we take and give comfort and nurturing on this wondrous blue orb?”
 Slifko tackles these types of questions and more in his blogs and shared content.